aadeschamps/recipe_app/README.md

 ## Agenda

 * The first thing I want to do is create a generic recipe storage app with the ability to create and edit recipes
+* Maybe pull in recipes that you can use from API
+* Share recipes with others
+* "Fork" recipes with the ability to suggest to someone a way to better their recipe
+* "Branch" recipes in git fashion

 ## Possible Technologies to use